nmrf/sadata-user-manual/glossary.md

 ##### Role: Guest

-A registered user implicitly assumes the role "Guest"
+A registered user implicitly assumes the role "Guest".

-###### Function: Guest contributor

-NGOs, NHRIs or any member of the public can contribute data to show progress towards any part of the National Implementation Plan or SDGs.
+NGOs, NHRIs or any member of the public can contribute data as a **Guest Contributor** to show progress towards any part of the National Implementation Plan or SDGs.
 This gives groups and individuals a platform to showcase their work to Government and to encourage more coordinated activities.

 ##### Role: Contributor